 After discussing the merits of donkeys with a the petting zoo worker, I headed toward the Ferris Wheel.
 As I stood in line, watching the creaking metal wheel protest every movement, there was a burst of confusion to my left.

 Everyone in line turned in unison like rubberneck machines, created to find best view of a car wreck.
 A black man barreled through the crowd after a white man.
 The white man clutched a backpack in front of him, weaving and ducking through the crowd.
 "Hey!" the other man yelled.
 "Come back here!
 That asshole took my backpack!"
 He screamed, jumping over a picnic table and just missing the top of thief's head.
 They quickly disappeared into the heaving masses.

 The brief opening they created in the crowd was quickly closed by the spectators, soon returning their attention to cotton candy and lights.
 I handed the irritable Ferris Wheel attendant some money and sat down in the seat.
 The wheel slowly rotated and the crowd grew quieter, eventually just a low din below the music playing out.
 I clumsily staggered toward the apex of the ride.
 The sun was setting, disappearing behind an explosion of pinks and blues.
 Below me, the music had changed.

 The words drifted up from the ground and into the air.

 "Makin' waves and catchin' rays up on the roof"

 I looked down at the demolition cars speeding through the muddy arena and the crowd milling about.

 "Party in slow motion, out here in the open"

-I laughed and made plans to tell Steve about who actually stole the wallet.
+I laughed and made plans to tell Steve about who actually stole a wallet.